 Unless your cat is an indoor cat, it is harder to keep changing the home environment for a cat.
 So a cattery might be the answer for a day or two until your home is settled.

-In extreme cases, perhaps if you are moving overseas you may need to rehome your pet.
+In extreme cases, perhaps if you are moving overseas or you are moving to a non cat friendly home you may need to rehome your pet.
 You could start with friends and family, people who know and appreciate your pet.
 Then perhaps consider a wider circle and finally a rescue home that specialises in rehoming pets.

-Final considerations on moving into your new home
+Final considerations on moving into your new cat friendly home

 Once you’ve found a suitable property and actually moved in, remember to keep your cat inside for at least a week so that they get used to their new home and don’t try to return to the old one.